⚡ The Power Pick

 Charging Speed

 LiFePO4 batteries generally handle fast charging better than Li-NMC.
 They can accept higher charge rates with less degradation.
+They also hold up better under pass-through charging, where the station simultaneously charges and powers your devices.
 This is why many of the fastest-charging power stations (like the Anker SOLIX C1000 at 58 minutes) use LiFePO4.

 Temperature Performance